 - They invest their entire day in helping your child learn, grow and develop.

 - Teachers don’t stop thinking about their students as soon as the day is over, if someone in their class is having trouble, they go home and action plan.
-Gosh teachers suck!
+Sometimes they lose sleep over YOUR kids.
+Gosh, teachers suck!

 - Parents are so awesome to deal with, some are really, really insistent that their child isn’t a problem and so it must be the teacher’s fault.
 Every single day that their child misbehaves, it has everything to do with the teachers and nothing to do with their parents.
 How dare teachers try to give your kids the structure you refuse to give them yourself.